-Thank you for visiting the web site of Can-Do-It Farm Summer Horse Camp for girls 8-18 years old.
-Please investigate the site for more information on the camp.
+*Thank you for visiting the web site of Can-Do-It Horse Farm

 WELCOME TO THE CAN-DO-IT FARM WEB SITE

 Can-Do-It Farm is a very special horse camp for girls.
 Not a show stable, but a working farm.
-We only take 10 girls each week to make sure that each camper has the attention she needs.
+We only take 5- 10 girls each week to make sure that each camper has the attention she needs.
 We have been in business, in the same location, and with the same Camp Director since 1975!
-That's 39 years of experience.
-We are now accepting reservations for 2014 summer.
-A couple of our camps are filled already, but most camps have openings for your campers now.
 Don't miss the chance for your camper, who loves horses, to attend a camp that is ALL about horses, all day long.
 No other sports offered, just HORSES.
 Bring your own horse, or ride one of the Farm horses.
 Please take some time to investigate our web site for information you may need to make this decision that your "horse crazy" girls are counting on.
 You may call me anytime for information.
 Visit the "forms" page for dates of our camps this season.
 All forms are available through this site.